aasshishh/http_facade_server/CODE_DESIGN.md

 # DESIGN DECISIONS

 **Dependencies:**
-*   *Boost C++ Libraries*: [Boost C++ Libraries](https://www.boost.org/) were selected for their robust, feature-rich, and peer-reviewed components, forming the foundation of the application's asynchronous networking capabilities.
-    *   *`Boost.Asio`*: The cornerstone of the asynchronous architecture.
-It provides a powerful and versatile model for network and low-level I/O programming, using an `io_context` to manage operations and dispatch completion handlers.
-Its flexible threading options, including strands, are leveraged for efficient and safe concurrent programming.
-    *   *`Boost.Beast`*: A header-only library built upon Boost.Asio, providing low-level HTTP/1 protocol support.
-It's used for constructing, parsing, and transmitting HTTP messages, integrating seamlessly with the Asio asynchronous model.
+*    *`cpp-httplib`:* Selected for its simplicity, ease of integration (header-only), and straightforward API for both HTTP server and client functionalities.
+Its blocking, thread-per-request model was deemed suitable for the initial synchronous implementation, offering a good balance between development speed and reasonable performance for moderate loads.
+It provided a quick way to get a functional HTTP server and client up and running without introducing complex asynchronous programming models early on.
-*   *`nlohmann/json`*: Chosen for its modern C++ approach, intuitive API, and comprehensive features for JSON parsing and serialization.
+*    *`nlohmann/json`:* Chosen for its intuitive API for JSON parsing and serialization.
-*   *`hiredis`*: The official, lightweight C client library for Redis, selected for its directness and performance in implementing the `RedisCache`.
+*    *`hiredis`:* The official C client library for Redis, used by the `RedisCache` implementation.
-*   *`googletest`*: A widely-adopted C++ testing framework, employed for its rich assertion set and features for writing comprehensive unit tests.
+*    *`googletest`:* Employed as the framework for writing and running unit tests.
-*   *`vcpkg`*: Utilized as the C++ package manager to simplify the acquisition and management of third-party library dependencies across different development and build environments.
+*    *`vcpkg`:* Used for managing C++ library dependencies across platforms.

 **Third Party Libs:**
+* *`cpp-httplib`*
 * *`nlohmann/json.hpp`*
 * *`[UDPSender.hpp](https://github.com/vthiery/cpp-statsd-client/blob/master/include/cpp-statsd-client/UDPSender.hpp)`*